News

 TIMELESS: “Looking Back . . .”
 Garth Brings Home Six Awards, Including Top Country Video for “The Dance,” at the 1991 Academy of Country Music Awards

-The 1991 Academy of Country Music Awards show was a watershed event in Garth Brooks’ career.
-Before the night was over, Garth walked away with a record-setting six trophies for Entertainer of the Year, Top Male Vocalist, Album of the Year, Single Record of the Year, Song of the Year, and Top Country Video, riding a wave of success from No Fences that laid the foundation for Ropin’ the Wind.
+As the 61st Annual Academy of Country Music Awards show draws closer on May 17, we’re looking back to the 26thAnnual ACM Awards show in 1991.
+It was a watershed event in Garth’s career.
+He walked away with six trophies for Entertainer of the Year, Top Male Vocalist, Album of the Year, Single of the Year, Song of the Year, and Top Country Video, riding a wave of success from No Fences that laid the foundation for Ropin’ the Wind.

-Hosted by Clint Black, Kathy Mattea, and George Strait, the show was held at the Universal Amphitheater in Los Angeles.
+Hosted by Clint Black, Kathy Mattea, and George Strait, the 26th Annual ACM Awards show was held at the Universal Amphitheater in Los Angeles.
 Before he received his first award, Garth performed a medley of four songs that had already topped the charts – “Two of a Kind, Workin’ on a Full House,” “Unanswered Prayers,” “Friends in Low Places,“ and “The Dance.”

 Accepting the award, Garth thanked the people who wrote letters saying how much “The Dance” meant to them.
 “Thanks for hearing what we’re trying to say.
 God bless you.”